frumioj/frumioj.github.io/docs/_posts/2022-03-02-code-contributions.markdown

 Performance constraints: memory on mobile phones, latency in early mobile networks, poor mobile support for cryptography algorithms.

-* Nokia object capability-based web browser
+* Object capability-based web browser

 Webkit-based multi-process web browser that separated memory per-URL for all internet resources (each URL handled by a separate OS process)